LesFerch/SampleCode/HTA-TimeRemaining/Readme.md

 The display task includes an **Add Time** button that, when clicked, will run another script elevated to allow an administrator to give the user more time.

-The script also display a toast notification to the user when there's 2 minutes left (the time can be adjusted in the script).
+The script also displays a toast notification to the user when there's 2 minutes left (the time can be adjusted in the script).

 ## Installation